-This article aims to provide you with the top questions to ask before getting a facelift in your 40s, helping you make an informed and confident decision.
+This page seeks to equip you with the most important questions to ask before having a facelift in your 40s so that you may make a confident and informed choice.

 Why a Facelift in Your 40s May Be Ideal